nickjj/dotfiles/README.md

     - For the file system type, I went with `ext4` given how mature it is but `btrfs` is also mostly ok, if you're not sure or don't know what's different just choose `ext4`
     - Now it asks if you want a separate partition for your home directory, I chose no because I always end up wanting to adjust the size later and prefer skipping LVM but it's up to you of course
     - Review the info, you should see `/boot` and `/` (root) partitions at the very least
-- **Disk encryption**:
+  - *Disk encryption*:
       - It's up to you, I would, choose to encrypt all of your non-boot partitions and set a good password, then double confirm you can remember this password, it's very important
 - **Swap**:
   - It's up to you, I kept it enabled with zram which was the default
 - **Bootloader**:
   - I rolled with `systemd-boot` which is the default
-- **Unified kernel images**:
+  - *Unified kernel images*:
     - I left this turned off but I suggest reading up on this more if you're interested
+- **Kernels**:
+  - The normal kernel is likely fine which is the default but feel free to choose otherwise
 - **Hostname**:
   - Picking a cool name will probably be the [longest time](https://xkcd.com/910/) you spend in the installer
   - You can always change it afterwards, don't sweat it!
+- **Authentication**:
-- **Root password**:
+  - *Root password*:
     - Definitely set a password and don't forget it
-- **User account**:
+  - *User account*:
     - Create your main user and pick a password you won't forget
     - Allow this user to be a superuser (sudo) as well
     - You'll be logging in as this user, you can create more users later if needed
 - **Profile**:
   - You can skip this (leave it unselected)
   - These dotfiles handle setting up your desktop environment (including GPU drivers)
-- **Audio**:
+- **Applications**:
-  - You can skip this (choose no audio server)
-  - These dotfiles will set up `pipewire` and its related packages
+  - These dotfiles will configure "Bluetooth" and "Audio", you can skip them
-- **Kernels**:
-  - The normal kernel is likely fine which is the default but feel free to choose otherwise
+  - If you have a printer you may want to configure the "Print service""
 - **Network configuration**:
   - Go with "Copy ISO network configuration" unless you have other opinions
   - This just means it will use whatever you used in this bootable USB environment
 - **Additional packages**:
   - I suggest installing `neovim` to maybe edit the dotfiles `install-config` before you run it
     - This isn't extra bloat since these dotfiles install `neovim` by default
-- **Optional repositories**:
-  - You can skip this unless you have reasons otherwise
 - **Timezone**:
   - Pick what makes sense for your location
 - **Automatic time sync (NTP)**: